 What is a PGDE?

-The Professional Graduate Diploma in Education is an academic route to registration with the GTCS (General Teaching Council for Scotland).
-A one year course is worth 120 credits, it leads onto a probationary year in a teaching post.
+The PGDE is an academic route to registration with the General Teaching Council for Scotland (GTCS).
+A one-year course is worth 120 credits and leads to a probationary year in a teaching role.

 What is the difference between a PGCE and a PGDE?

-Most PGDE courses last a year when studied full-time, but some providers offer a part-time route which can take up to two years.
-After passing the PGDE, a new teacher becomes a probationer and must complete their probationary year.
+Most PGDE courses last a year when studied full-time, but some providers offer a part-time route, which can take up to two years.
+After passing the PGDE, a new teacher becomes a probationer and must complete a probationary year.

 This, like the PGDE itself, includes mentoring sessions, extra preparation time, and extra lesson observations.
-If the teacher passes their probationary year, then they become fully qualified.
+If you pass your probationary year, then you become a fully qualified teacher!